 - The prospect will also be removed from any drip programs using the dynamic list as a recipient list.

-- Dynamic lists can be made into a public list and displayed on your Email Preference Center where prospects can opt-out of the list if they choose.
+- You can mark dynamic lists as public and display them on your Email Preference Center where prospects can opt-out of the list if they choose.

 - To enable this, click the checkbox under Edit List that says, “Public List: Display this list in the email preference center”.